Who Made American Pottery Bird Figurines?[retrieved from https://www.cajunc.com/art-pottery-birds]

 The largest bird from our California figurine collection is the Marc Bellaire stylized bird that is a bowl.
 This bird is 17 inches tall, and the Bellaire studio decorated it in different styles.

 One bird bowl is marked "Bellaire" on the bottom; the other is marked Marc Bellaire California.
-You can find more California birds in Jack Chipman's California Pottery Scrapbook: Identification and Value Guide and his Collectors Encyclopedia of California Pottery.
+You can find more California birds in Jack Chipman's (affiliate link) California Pottery Scrapbook: Identification and Value Guide and his (affiliate link) Collectors Encyclopedia of California Pottery.